RoCEv2 Protocol

 Rogue stream graph (channels via getChannel())

-The FPGA side runs a surf.ethernet.roce._RoceEngine.RoceEngine block that drives a metadata bus.
-RoCEv2Server reads QP parameters from that metadata bus during _start() to complete the RC connection setup.
-Once the QP reaches IBV_QPS_RTS, the FPGA issues RDMA WRITEs directly into the host Memory Region and the C++ completion-queue polling thread reassembles frames for the Rogue stream graph.
+The FPGA side runs a surf.ethernet.roce.RoCEv2Engine block that drives a metadata bus.
+The application Root reads the host QP parameters from RoCEv2Server (getHostParams), runs engine.setupConnection() over that metadata bus, and finishes the host side with server.completeConnection().
+Once the QP reaches IBV_QPS_RTS, the FPGA issues RDMA-SEND-with-immediate frames that land in the host’s pre-posted receive slots and the C++ completion-queue polling thread reassembles frames for the Rogue stream graph.
+Because RDMA-SEND is two-sided, the host receive queue itself is the flow-control mechanism: when it drains, the NIC RNR-NAKs the FPGA, which self-throttles to the poll thread’s re-post rate.

 Key Classes